 Ghanaian food portions are huge!
 We went to some restaurant in East Legon called Mango Ase and ordered some Fufu, Banku, Light soup, unripe plantains and okra soup.
 Guys, we rolled ourselves out of the restaurant.
 To think that we saw people getting to the bottom of their plates.

 The raw pepper from Togo appeared here as well

 I also tried Ghanaian Jollof but, it wasn’t from the best place (Shoprite) so I can’t really give a verdict on which one tastes better between Nigerian Jollof and Ghanaian Jollof.
 I’ll be going back to Ghana in December so I’ll be able to judge better then.

 We also took advantage of the kitchen at our apartment and prepared our meals instead of eating out.

 We used Uber for the most part.
 The one time we tried a Tro-tro, we got lost and the conductor tried to scam us.
 But as sharp Lagos babes that we are, we put a stop to it real quick.

 We stayed in the cutest Airbnb apartment in East Legon.
 We had access to a swimming pool and our hosts were very gracious.
 They allowed us to stay for some extra hours since our flight was scheduled for the evening.
 If you are ever in Accra and you’re looking for a place to stay, check out Bon and Carla’s place.
 If you sign up with my code, you get $25 off your first booking.

 What to do in Accra

 After having breakfast on Sunday morning, we went off to Jamestown where the actual festival was going to hold.
-We were a little early so we decided to do some exploring:
+We were a little early so we went off to explore central Accra: